In this guide, you will learn how to calibrate the BMW steering angle sensor.

 How to diagnose BMW intermittent problems

 The next step in diagnosing BMW intermittent issues is to read the fault codes from all the modules and determine the next steps.
-To read fault codes from all the modules, you will need a scanner that is designed for BMW specifically.
+To read fault codes from all the modules, you will need a specifically designed scanner for BMW.

 - Locate the diagnostic port under the dashboard.